OlivierProTips/XSS-LAB/README.md

-# SQLI LAB
+# XSS LAB

-Thanks to this repo, you'll be able to create a vulnerable VM to perform a simple sql injection.
+Thanks to this repo, you'll be able to create a vulnerable VM to perform a simple XSS (Cross-Site Scripting).

-It is inspired of the room [Kitty V2 on TryHackMe](https://tryhackme.com/room/kitty).
-But it has been made easier for beginners.
+The goal of it it to demonstrate and discover what is XSS

 The install script has been tested on Debian.